10 Signs You Might Be Living with Complex PTSD (C-PTSD)

 8. You Feel Exhausted for No Clear Reason

 This chronic fatigue isn't laziness.
-Your body is exhausted from holding tension, fear, for years.
+Your body is exhausted from holding tension and fear for years.
 Trauma lives in your body, and when you've been on high alert for so long, rest becomes nearly impossible.
 EMDR therapy in Goodyear AZ can be particularly helpful in releasing what your body has been holding onto.

 9. You Have Difficulty Imagining a Future That Feels Good